 print(‘I’m riding a‘ + self.color + self.type)

 The lines of code here use ‘Vehicle’ as a parent class.
-‘Car’ and ‘Bike’ are child classes that inherit the attributes of the parent class with little to no labor involved.
+‘Car’ and ‘Bike’ function as derived classes.
+Each child class automatically receives the attributes of the parent without redundant code.

 4. Polymorphism